reshmabidikar/slate/source/includes/_invoice.md

 ## Translation

 These endpoints support translation of invoices to a different language when required by the customer.
-Refer to our [Internationalization manual](http://docs.killbill.io/latest/internationalization.html#_invoice_templates) for an introduction.
+Refer to our [Internationalization manual](https://docs.killbill.io/latest/internationalization.html#_language_translations) for an introduction.

 Translation replaces words and phrases in an invoice or catalog with the equivalent words or phrases in a different language.
 A tenant may upload translation tables for specific locales (e.g., locale `fr_FR` for French).
 When a customer accesses an invoice, that invoice will be generated from the system data, formatted using the appropriate template (see below), and translated according to the locale of the customer's account, if a translation table exists for that locale.

 ### Upload the catalog translation for the tenant

-Uploads a catalog transaltion table that will be saved under a specified locale.
+Uploads a catalog translation table that will be saved under a specified locale.
 The translation table gives a translation for specific names in the current catalog.

 **HTTP Request**